 Step 2: Configure Questions

-Use the default questions or customize them.
-You have the ability to reorder questions, change or delete questions, or add your own.
+You have the ability to reorder, change or delete questions, or instead add your own.

-Choose to enable and configure manager prompts.
-These prompts guide managers on what's expected of them when digesting their employee's self-reflection.
+You can also choose to enable and configure manager prompts.
+These prompts help guide managers on what's expected of them when digesting their employee's self-reflection.

 Step 3: Preview